seng350/course/lectures/patterns.md

 Designing software is hard, designing **reusable** and **flexible** software is even harder

 **Design Patterns** -- an attempt to build on others’ experience in solving recurrent problems

+Contrast with architectural style: implications for many modules

 ---